How a sail produces a force

 Probably the single most important phenomenon to understand about sailing is how a sail produces a force

-For a minute we'll switch to airplanes, as things are easier to figure out this way
+For a minute we'll switch to airplanes, as things are easier to figure out with wings than with sails

-As shown on the below figure, the air partly flows above and partly below a wing
+As shown on the figure below, the air partly flows above and partly below a wing

 ... that "sucks" the profile upward